Ella Schmidt, MA, LPC Jungian Depth & Analytic Psychology

 Please don't hesitate to reach out with additional questions.

-My work is with individuals, emerging adults, couples, or families with a variety of concerns; Self Esteem, Grief & Loss, Aging Parents, Family Estrangement, Conflict Resolution, Depression, Spirituality and Faith, Sexuality, Stress, Anxiety, Dating, Intimacy & Relationships (Monogamous & Non-monogamous), Endings, Uncoupling, Divorce, Cult or Religious Extremism Trauma, Motherhood & Parenting Support, Expatriate or Cultural Adaptation Issues, Mid-Life Transitions, Narcissism, CPTSD and Generational Trauma.
+My work is with individuals, emerging adults, couples, or families with a variety of concerns; Attachment Issues, Self Esteem, Grief & Loss, Aging Parents, Family Estrangement, Conflict Resolution, Depression, Cancer and Medical Diagnoses, Spirituality and Faith, Sexuality, Stress, Anxiety, Dating, Intimacy & Relationships (Monogamous & Non-monogamous), Endings, Uncoupling, Divorce, Cult or Religious Extremism Trauma, Motherhood & Parenting Support, Expatriate or Cultural Adaptation Issues, Mid-Life Transitions, Narcissism, CPTSD and Generational Trauma.

 A Jungian/Depth framework considers that we possess an inherent drive towards balance and wholeness and hold an innate desire for health.
 This approach supports the wisdom of an individual and believes that through a trusting therapeutic relationship anyone can develop their most authentic Self; enhancing their personal creativity and bettering communication.
 This relational process facilitates the emerging of unconscious thoughts, behaviors, and patterns to allow for their integration into consciousness.
 Thus, this process supports individuals, adolescents, couples and families through a variety of challenges;

-Under the current law Licensed Psychotherapists are not allowed to offer testimonials from clients on their websites.
-And while some psychotherapists still do, my boundaries around both legality and confidentiality have made me wary to do so.
+Under the current law Licensed Psychotherapists are not allowed to offer personal testimonials from clients on their websites.
+And while some psychotherapists still do, my boundaries around both legality and confidentiality have made me wary to follow the trend.

 Yes.
-I have pursued additional trainings and professional development in areas such as; Trauma Informed Practice, Somatic Therapy, Somatic Psychedelic Integration, DBT Skills, Polyvagal Theory, and Attachment and NPD.
+I have pursued additional trainings and professional development in areas such as; Trauma Informed Practice, Somatic Therapy, Somatic Psychedelic Integration, DBT Skills, Polyvagal Theory, and Attachment's role in Narcissistic Personality Structure.
 I am committed to reading new research findings as well as pursuing current modalities.

-My LPC licensed psychotherapy sessions are via Telehealth or in person at my office in Boulder, Colorado.
-I offer consultancy work for creative businesses and individual clients via Zoom for All International Time Zones.
-The paperwork differs as does the approach.
+My traditional LPC licensed psychotherapy sessions are via Telehealth or in person at my office in Boulder, Colorado.
+I also provide Intuitive Depth Consults for creative businesses as well as for Executive clients via Zoom for All International Time Zones.
+The paperwork differs, as does the approach.

 Individual therapy sessions are typically 50 minutes long while couple or family sessions are generally a minimum of two hours.
 The length of each session may vary depending on the needs of the client as significant grief tends to be about 1.5 hours.
 We clarify your scheduling needs and set our rate during our consultation and prior to our first session.
 I prefer to schedule individual clients weekly for depth-oriented work, but couples and families will often schedule bi-weekly depending on their needs.